-Anyone who is a victim of, or witness to, sexual harassment is encouraged to report it in accordance with this policy.
+Anyone who is a victim of, or witness to and bullying or harassment is encouraged to report it in accordance with this policy.
 This will enable us to take appropriate action and provide support.

 The CEO has responsibility for ensuring all appropriate policies, systems and training are in place.